Nancy Cartwright: Personal life

-Cartwright met real-estate agent Warren Murphy, 24 years her senior, on her birthday in 1988 and married him two months later.
+Cartwright met real-estate agent Warren Murphy on her birthday in 1988 and married him two months later.
 In her book, she describes Murphy as her "personal laugh track".
 The couple had two children, before divorcing in 2002.

 Cartwright was raised a Roman Catholic but joined the Church of Scientology in 1991.
 In 2007, Cartwright, then making about $400,000 per episode, was awarded Scientology's Patron Laureate Award after donating $10,000,000 to the Church.

 Cartwright is a contributor to ASIFA-Hollywood's Animation Archive Project.
 In September 2007, Cartwright received the Make-A-Wish Foundation's Wish Icon Award "for her tremendous dedication to the Foundation's fundraising and wish-fulfillment efforts."
 In 2005, Cartwright created a scholarship at Fairmont High School "designed to aid Fairmont [graduates] who dream of following in her footsteps and studying speech, debate, drama or music" at Ohio University.
 In 2005, Cartwright was given the title of Honorary Mayor of Northridge, California (a neighborhood of Los Angeles) by the Northridge Chamber of Commerce.

 In 2007, Cartwright was in a romantic relationship with contractor Stephen Brackett, a fellow member of Scientology.
-In early 2008, the couple had made plans to marry, but Brackett died by suicide in May 2009.
+Before his May 2009 death by suicide, the couple had made plans during early 2008 to marry.

 In 2012, Cartwright received an honorary doctorate degree in communication from Ohio University, where she was a student from 1976 to 1977 before transferring to UCLA.

 Cartwright is also a painter, sculptor and philanthropist.
 She co-founded the Know More About Drugs alliance.

-Singer and actress Sabrina Carpenter is her niece through Cartwright's stepbrother David Carpenter.
+Her stepbrother David Carpenter is the father of singer and actress Sabrina Carpenter.